 Improved security in the event of a data breach

 This provides stronger security compared to Gmail because even if ProtonMail were somehow breached, user messages remain secure because ProtonMail only stores encrypted messages.
 In other words, if an attacker steals emails from ProtonMail, the attacker would not have the ability to decrypt them, as even ProtonMail cannot decrypt them.
-The use of Zero Knowledge Encryption therefore adds a strong layer of resiliency against catastrophic data breaches.
+The use of Zero-Access Encryption therefore adds a strong layer of resiliency against catastrophic data breaches.

 No tracking and logging

 Google records literally every action done by its users.
 This includes your IP address, every search that you do, which emails you open, which websites you visit, and much more.
 ProtonMail takes the opposite approach and by default, does not monitor or record user activity, not even IP addresses.

 In addition to the security of emails at rest, one also needs to consider the security of emails in transit.
 Both ProtonMail and Gmail provide extra protection by using TLS encryption whenever possible when communicating with external email providers.
 However, ProtonMail goes one step further by also supporting end-to-end encryption.

 In simple terms, end-to-end encryption means that messages are encrypted on the sender’s device (before it even leaves their computer or mobile phone), and can only be decrypted by the recipient on their device.
 This means that no third party which transmits or intercepts the email between the sender and recipient (i.e. internet service providers, the NSA, or even ProtonMail as the mail server operator) can decrypt and view the message.